Naval Group: Organisation

 Naval Group is a private limited company in which the French state holds a 62.49% stake.
-The Thales groups holds 35% of the capital, and the remaining 2.51% are made up of company & employees shares.
+The Thales groups holds 35% of the capital, and the remaining 2.51% is made up of company and employee shares.
 At the end of 2016, Naval Group employed 12,771 people, more than half of whom are private sector workers, while the other half are public sector workers.
 The group is present in 18 countries and has entered several partnerships outside France through its subsidiaries and joint ventures.
+Sites: